Sons of the Harpy: At the Wall

-Jon sends letters to various nobles requesting men for the Night's Watch, including, to his chagrin, Roose Bolton.
-Melisandre attempts to seduce Jon to join Stannis in taking Winterfell from the Boltons, but he declines.
-As she departs, Melisandre repeats Ygritte's saying and final words to Jon, “You know nothing, Jon Snow.”
+Jon Snow sends letters to various nobles requesting men for the Night's Watch, including, to his chagrin, Roose Bolton.
+Melisandre attempts to entice Jon to join Stannis Baratheon in taking Winterfell from the Boltons, but he declines.
+As she departs, Melisandre repeats Ygritte's saying and final words to Jon: "You know nothing, Jon Snow."

-Shireen asks Stannis if he is ashamed of her deformity from greyscale.
-Stannis recalls how she contracted greyscale and his efforts to cure her rather than exile her and reaffirms her status as his daughter.
+Shireen questions Stannis about whether he feels shame about her deformity caused by the "greyscale" disease.
+Stannis remembers how she contracted greyscale and his attempts to heal her rather than exile her, reaffirming her as his daughter.

 At Winterfell

-Petyr informs Sansa that he is leaving Winterfell to return to King's Landing at Cersei's request.
+Petyr Baelish informs Sansa Stark that he is leaving Winterfell to return to King's Landing at Cersei Lannister's request.
 He adds that Stannis will soon take Winterfell from the Boltons and make Sansa Wardeness of the North.

 In King's Landing

-Mace informs Cersei that the Iron Bank has called in 10% of their debt and that they can pay only half that amount.
-Cersei sends Mace to Braavos with Meryn to negotiate a deal.
-Mace and Meryn leave immediately, prompting Pycelle to state that the Small Council grows smaller and smaller.
+Mace Tyrell informs Cersei that the Iron Bank has called in 10% of the Crown's debt and that it can pay only half that amount.
+Cersei sends Mace to Braavos with Meryn Trant to negotiate a deal.
+Mace and Meryn leave immediately, prompting Maester Pycelle to state that the Small Council grows smaller and smaller.

-Cersei authorizes the High Sparrow to revive the Faith Militant, the military of the Faith of the Seven.
-The Faith Militant arrest Loras because of his homosexuality.
-Margaery asks Tommen to order his release, but the Faith Militant prevent Tommen from disturbing the High Sparrow from prayer.
-Margaery informs Olenna of the situation.
+Cersei authorizes the "High Sparrow" to revive the Faith Militant, the paramilitary division of the Faith of the Seven.
+The Faith Militant arrests Loras Tyrell because of his homosexuality.
+Margaery Tyrell asks King Tommen to order his release, but the Faith Militant prevents Tommen from disturbing the High Sparrow's prayer.
+Margaery informs Olenna Tyrell of the situation.

 In Dorne

-Jaime and Bronn arrive in Dorne.
-Jaime tells Bronn that he will kill Tyrion for murdering Tywin if he ever sees him again.
+Jaime Lannister and Bronn arrive in Dorne.
+Jaime tells Bronn that he will kill his brother, Tyrion, for murdering Tywin, their father, if he ever sees him again.

-Oberyn's bastard daughters Obara, Nymeria and Tyene, known as the Sand Snakes, learn that Jaime has infiltrated Dorne.
-They agree to join Ellaria in starting a war against the Lannisters by killing Myrcella.
+Oberyn Martell's bastard daughters, Obara, Nymeria, and Tyene, known collectively as the "Sand Snakes", learn that Jaime has infiltrated Dorne.
+They agree to join Ellaria Sand, Oberyn's former partner, in starting a war against the Lannisters by killing Myrcella Baratheon.

 On the Summer Sea

-Jorah sets sail with his captive Tyrion, who deduces Jorah's identity and that he is being taken to Daenerys.
+Jorah Mormont sets sail with his captive, Tyrion, who deduces Jorah's identity.
+Jorah reveals he is taking Tyrion to Daenerys Targaryen.

 In Meereen

-Daenerys receives Hizdahr, who repeats his request to reopen the fighting pits, noting that it can unite the masters and freedmen.
-Meanwhile, Grey Worm and several Unsullied are attacked by the Sons of the Harpy.
-Barristan arrives to assist Grey Worm and they are successful in slaying their attackers, before both collapse from their wounds.
+Daenerys receives Hizdahr zo Loraq, who repeats his request to reopen the fighting pits, noting that it can unite the masters and freedpeople.
+Meanwhile, Grey Worm and several "Unsullied" are attacked by the Sons of the Harpy.
+Barristan Selmy arrives to assist Grey Worm, and they are successful in slaying their attackers before both collapse from their wounds.